sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 ## Download

-At this time, you can access our [Baidu Netdisk](https://pan.baidu.com/s/1onBiiTBXcvb_X_xxht8Fug?pwd=igfd) or [MEGA](https://mega.nz/folder/pQlGkJCD#jjwphJzKOvpYKWVEc-tKbA) to download video sequences of the dataset.
+At this time, you can access our [百度网盘BaiduNetdisk](https://pan.baidu.com/s/12LW2frCxvna2DD3vJlDuug) with verify code of 'sjtu', or [MEGA](https://mega.nz/folder/pQlGkJCD#jjwphJzKOvpYKWVEc-tKbA) to download video sequences of the dataset.
 More access to our dataset will be released soon.
 You can also refer to this [link](https://medialab.sjtu.edu.cn/post/free-viewpoint-rgb-d-video-dataset/) in [Medialab](https://medialab.sjtu.edu.cn/).
 Camera parameters are provided in this repository.